tomas-fryza/avr-course/Labs/09-asm/README.md

 ## Experiments on your own

+### Version: Real hardware

+1. In assembly, program a function `void burst_asm(uint8_t length)` to generate a variable number of short pulses at output pin.
+Let the pulse width be the shortest one.
+Write the same function `void burst_c(uint8_t length)` in C and compare duration of both functions.
+Use a logic analyzer, verify the pulse width and calculate the CPU frequency accordingly.

+2. In assembly, program your own delay function with one parameter that specifies the delay time in microseconds.
+Use a logic analyzer or oscilloscope to verify the correct function when generating pulses on the ATmega328P output pin.
+Use this function to generate the following acoustic tones: C2, D2, E2, F2, G2, and A2.

+### Version: Both SimulIDE and real hardware

-1. Verify that assembly function `rand8_asm` is able to generate an 8-bit sequence of maximum length for taps 7, 5, 4, 3.
+3. Verify that assembly function `rand8_asm` is able to generate an 8-bit sequence of maximum length for taps 7, 5, 4, 3.

-2. In assembly, program a function to calculate the sum of product of two integer vectors and transmit the result via UART.
-For simplicity, consider only 8-bit sum and multiplication operations.

-3. Program a 16-bit LFSR-based pseudo-random generator in assembly language and display values at UART.
+4. Program a 16-bit LFSR-based pseudo-random generator in assembly language and display values at UART.
 What LFSR taps provide the maximum length of generated sequence?

-4. In assembly, program a function to find a maximum value of input array.
+5. In assembly, program a function to find a maximum value of input array.
 Transmit the result via UART.

-5. In assembly, program your own delay function and let the parameter is duration in microseconds.

-6. In assembly, program interrupt service routine for Timer1 overflow.
+6. In assembly, program interrupt service routine for Timer/Counter1 overflow.

 ## Lab assignment